Find Trade Colleges

 La Crosse, WI

-Western Technical College ranked #6 on this year’s Most Popular Precision Metal Working Associate Degree Trade Schools in Wisconsin list.
-Located in the small city of La Crosse, Western Technical College is a public school with a small student population.
+Western Technical College came in at #6 in this year’s edition of the Most Popular Precision Metal Working Associate Degree Trade Schools in Wisconsin ranking.
+Located in the city of La Crosse, Western Technical College is a public school with a small student population.

 Best Precision Metal Working Colleges in the Great Lakes Region